-In the current COVID-19 climate, when in-field training may not always be practical or possible, the use of classroom-based virtual CBRN training exercises can deliver powerful, educational and engaging training that develops trainees' skills, builds confidence and boosts operational effectiveness.
+In the current COVID-19 climate, when in-field training may not always be practical or possible, the use of classroom-based virtual CBRN training exercises can deliver powerful, educational and engaging training that develops skill, builds confidence and boosts operational effectiveness.

-Argon's PlumeSIM system is one such example of a virtual training tool that enables students to manoeuvre their physical simulators throughout a computer simulated threat environment using a standard Gamepad controller.
+Argon's PlumeSIM system is one example of a virtual training tool that enables students to maneuver their physical simulators throughout a computer simulated threat environment using a standard Gamepad controller.

 The addition of the PlumeSIM-SMART app adds even more flexibility to the training process by providing instructors with a cost-effective training system that is available on a subscription basis.

-One advantage of taking existing CBRN training programmes into the virtual realm is that the current generation of new soldiers are already well-versed in using these types of technology.
+One obvious advantage of taking existing CBRN training programs into the virtual realm is that the current generation of new soldiers are already well-versed in using these types of technology.

-The use of virtual reality headsets, game controllers and handheld devices have become an everyday staple of the popular gaming environment - which makes transplanting those skills into the CBRN training environment a natural next step.
+The use of virtual reality headsets, game controllers and handheld devices are an everyday staple of the popular gaming environment - which makes transplanting those skills into the CBRN training environment a natural next step.

 The Saab Gamer CBRN Interface

-Finding a way to embed the gaming experience into a military training context was a significant driver behind the development of the new Saab Gamer CBRN Interface which combines Saab's longstanding gaming expertise with Argon Electronics' PlumeSIM technology.
+Finding a way to embed the gaming experience into a military training context has been a significant driver in the development of the new Saab Gamer CBRN Interface which combines Saab's long standing gaming expertize with Argon Electronics' PlumeSIM technology.

-The end result is a state-of-the-art CBRN Live Training tool that provides an immersive, versatile and highly realistic training environment where trainees can develop their proficiency in handling a diverse variety of potential CBRN incidents.
+The end result is a state-of-the-art CBRN Live Training tool that provides an immersive, versatile and highly realistic training environment where trainees can develop their proficiency in responding to a diverse range of potential CBRN incidents.